michaelfedell/linux_essentials/linux.md

 ## Activity

+To practice these commands, we'll be working through some basic file manipulation - credit to [Software Carpentry's Shell Tutorial](https://swcarpentry.github.io/shell-novice/).

+This is kept in the [Shell Activity](./shell-activity.md) file.

+## Making it your own

-I won't make you download and modify a bunch of random files that mean nothing to you...
-However, I think a useful activity may be to download/install/customize a terminal or a new shell of your choosing!
+Another activity I think useful is to download/install/customize a terminal or a new shell of your choosing!
 One of the most important things for working in the shell is comfort and familiarity - might as well make it your own!

 Personally, I use [iTerm2](https://iterm2.com/) with `zsh`.
 I use [OhMyZsh](https://ohmyz.sh/) to configure/manage the shell and have a few helpful (for me) modifications made to the theme and prompt.
 I also have a few extra plugins and extensions installed such as aws-autocomplete, an aws profile manager, common-aliases, and kubectl tools.
 I've also [set quite a few custom aliases](https://www.tecmint.com/create-alias-in-linux/) that have become a regular part of my workflow, like `alias oops='git commit --amend --no-edit'` for when you forget to stage that one file and still haven't pushed.